Maritime Environmental and Technical Assistance (META) Program

-The META program promotes the research, demonstration, and development of technologies and processes that improve maritime industry environmental sustainability.
+The META program promotes the research, demonstration, and development of emerging technologies, practices, and processes that improve maritime industrial environmental sustainability.
 Since its inception, META’s primary focus areas have been control of aquatic invasive species transported by vessels, and reduction in vessel and port air emissions.
-These two areas present significant continuing challenges for ship owners and operators, the regulatory community and the public.
+These two areas present significant continuing challenges for ship owners and operators, the regulatory community, and the public.
 As other maritime environmental issues emerge, additional areas of study may be included.
-For example, one emerging issue is noise impacts from marine vessels and port activities.

 Through the META Program, MARAD partners with Federal, state, and local agencies, the maritime industry and academia, to develop and carry out projects that provide all stakeholders with useful information and insight on maritime environmental issues.
 Presented below is information on past and current projects with links to final reports, and information on how stakeholders can engage with MARAD in this enterprise.

 - Vessel and Port Air Emissions

 - Fuel Cells

 - Maritime Decarbonization

 - Liquefied Natural Gas (LNG)

 - Emission Reduction Technology